flxbe/prototag/README.rst

     Some text.

 One can filter the ``~/protocols`` directory using the cli tool ``ptag``.
-The following command would return the above created filename.
+The following command would return the filename of the above created file.

 .. code-block:: bash

     ptag -t idea,python -a jan ~/protocols

-This is equivalent to
+The directory is optional and defaults to the current working directory.This is therefore equivalent to

 .. code-block:: bash